JuanPabloDiaz/dbz/README.md

 ## 🙏 Acknowledgments

 - [Dragon Ball API](https://dragonball-api.com/) for providing the data
-- Akira Toriyama for creating the Dragon Ball universe
+- Akira Toriyama for creating the Dragon Ball
 - The Astro team for the amazing framework
 - The open-source community for the tools used